IMF says Cyprus making good progress on bailout reforms

 Now, the IMF said, financial links between Greece and Cyprus were significantly reduced, and the island was showing increasing resilience in the face of developments in Greece.

-In Cyprus’s case, about 47.5 percent of deposits exceeding 100,000 euros in Bank of Cyprus were converted into equity to recapitalize the bank.
+In Cyprus’s case, about 47.5 percent of deposits exceeding 100,000 euros in Bank of Cyprus were converted into equity to recapitalise the bank.
 Another major lender, Laiki, was wound down.
+(Reporting By Michele Kambas, editing by Larry King)